chetnashah/cppwork/StorageDurationAndLinkage.md

 ```

 `Definition`: It is a declaration that says - here is a name and complete set of attributes for an entity that is right here.
 So all definitions are declarations
+An object definition allocates storage for an object/entity.

 e.g.
 ```cpp